 How Long Will the Filters Last?

 A pair of black Berkey filters are good for 6,000 gallons of water.
 Then they should be replaced.
 Depending on how much water you use, this could last 3-4 years.

 The fluoride filters, if you use them, need to be replaced every 1,000 gallons.

 Which Size Berkey System Does This Compare To?

 If you use the 5-gallon buckets, this makes a filter approximately equal in size to the Imperial Berkey.

-For more information on all of the genuine Berkey filter systems, see The Berkey Water Filter Ultimate Buyer’s Guide.
+For more information on all of the genuine Berkey filter systems, see my Berkey Water Filter Buyer’s Guide.

 Can I Use Something Other Than Plastic Food Pails?